USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch13_WRF-CMAQ.md

 - [Link to WRFv4.1.1-CMAQv5.3 Coupled_Model on Google Drive](https://drive.google.com/open?id=1ru64xxZeRcE5buQ9fygV9jUHAQ9aDnL7)
 - WRFv4.1.1-CMAQv5.3 Couple Model on ftp:  ftp://newftp.epa.gov/exposure/CMAQ/V5_3/WRF-CMAQ_Coupled_Model/

-Build and run instructions are provided in the toplevel *readme* file in the tarball.
+Build and run instructions are provided in the toplevel **readme** file in the tarball.

+## 13.5 Benchmarking WRF-CMAQ

-Benchmark input and output datasets are also available from the CMAS Center Data Warehouse Google Drive and the EPA ftp server.
+Benchmark input and output datasets are available from the CMAS Center Data Warehouse Google Drive and the EPA ftp server.
+The WRF-CMAQ Benchmark dataset is now part of the CMAQ data set, in the top level folder called **WRF-CMAQ**.
+This folder provides inputs (WRF-CMAQ/wrfv4.1.1_inputs) and outputs (WRF-CMAQ/wrfv4.1.1_cmaqv5.3.1_outputs) as well as runscripts to run WRF-CMAQ with and without short-wave radiation calculations.

 - [Link to WRF-CMAQ Benchmark input and output datasets on Google Drive](https://drive.google.com/drive/folders/1apg7_LXU4Kpzx5EZgdc07Q3UTTpL-jah)
 - WRF-CMAQ Benchmark input and output datasets on ftp: ftp://newftp.epa.gov/exposure/CMAQ/V5_3/WRF-CMAQ_Coupled_Model/

+Once uers have succesfully completed installation and are able to run the simulation, users can compare their WRF-CMAQ results to their offline CMAQ results (this can also be done by looking at the reference output given).
+Users should note, comparing the results of running WRF-CMAQ with the given input to the results of running CMAQ (offline) with the given input, while on the same domain, will include differences from other sources other than just the coupling of WRF & CMAQ.
+These differences are due to the version & nudging of WRF used to generate input files for CMAQ (offline) through MCIP, as well as the effect of windowing down to the south-east benchmark from the CONUS done for the CMAQ (offline) case.

+If users want a better comparision, they are free to run WRF without feedback then CMAQ & compare it to the coupled WRF-CMAQ with feedback.

 If you have any question, please contact David Wong at wong.david-c@epa.gov

-## 13.5 References
+## 13.6 References

 Clough, S.A., Shephard, M. W., Mlawer, E. J., Delamere, J. S., Iacono, M. J., Cady-Pereira, K., Boukabara, S., & Brown, P. D. (2005).
 Atmospheric radiative transfer modeling: a summary of the AER codes.
 J. Quant.
 Spectrosc.
 Ra., 91, 233–244.